Tirzepatide for Weight Loss

 ?

 Tirzepatide is a drug that mimics the GLP-1 and GIP hormones.
 It’s sold under the brand names Mounjaro® and ZepboundTM.
-The U.S. Food and Drug Administration (FDA) approved Mounjaro to treat type 2 diabetes.
+The U.S. Food and Drug Administration (FDA) approved Mounjaro to treat Type 2 diabetes.
 Clinicians have prescribed Mounjaro off-label for weight loss because clinical evidence shows it also helps people lose weight.
 Zepbound is FDA-approved for chronic weight management in adults who have obesity or excess weight (a body mass index of 27+ with at least one weight-related health condition).

 More on off-label prescribing